djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Two talks by Ryan Dahl, Node's Founding Father.
+[1](https://www.youtube.com/watch?v=L_JKb61EalQ) and [2](https://www.youtube.com/watch?v=GhFrlX0LdFA) Stay on for the cameo at the end of 2!
+==============================

-Wild day in bitcoinlandia.
+6 Mar 2013 | Wild day in bitcoinlandia.
 Up to 50, back down to 35 right now.
 In other news, working on a node photo gallery deploy.
 Inspired by a client!
-==============================

 4 Mar 2013 | Oh.
 [More happy news!](https://www.namecheap.com/support/payment-options/bitcoin.aspx) One more thing you can buy with your bitcoins!